RackConnect Power Users Guide

 Allow Rackspace automation to complete - If you are running your own automation scripts after the cloud server build is complete, be sure to allow all Rackspace automation to complete before running your scripts.
 If your automation and Rackspace automation runs at the same time it could cause one or both to fail.
-For customers who are using the managed cloud service, there are two automation passes that Rackspace runs: one for RackConnect and one for Managed Cloud.
-If you are not a managed cloud customer, you only need to wait for the RackConnect automation to complete before running your own.
+For customers with a Managed Operations Service Level, there are two automation passes that Rackspace runs: one for RackConnect and one for the Managed Operations servers.
+If you are not a Managed Operations Service Level customer, you only need to wait for the RackConnect automation to complete before running your own.
 To programmatically determine when Rackspace automation is complete refer to this guide: How to programmatically determine the RackConnect Automation Status of your Cloud Servers

 Build cloud servers in the correct region - Make sure that you create your cloud servers in the same region as your RackConnect configuration.
 In other words, if your dedicated environment is in the Rackspace DFW region be sure to build any cloud servers you want to be RackConnected in the same region.
 Servers build in a different region will not be accessible from your dedicated environment.

-Use manual disk mode - The Rackspace Next Generation Cloud Servers API has an extension called "diskConfig" that allows you to control the cloud server disk is partitioned when servers are created, rebuilt, or resized.
+Use manual disk mode - The Rackspace next generation Cloud Servers API has an extension called "diskConfig" that allows you to control how the cloud server disk is partitioned when servers are created, rebuilt, or resized.
 There are two modes: manual and auto.

-Manual disk mode creates a 10GB partition for the OS, so unless you need more than 10GB of space you should use manual mode as this will decrease the server build time significantly.
+Manual disk mode creates a 20GB partition for the OS, so unless you need more than 20GB of space you should use manual mode as this will decrease the server build time significantly.
 You can also extend the partition manually post-build.
-Note that this extension is not available for First Generation Cloud Servers.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License